Warptronics/Warptronics/Warptronics Overview.md

 # Overview
-<p>Warp Tronics is at the forefront of integrating super-sensonic technology with quantum aether interfaces, providing groundbreaking solutions for holographic interactions and multidimensional communication.
+<p>Warptronics is at the forefront of integrating super-sensonic technology with quantum aether interfaces, providing groundbreaking solutions for holographic interactions and multidimensional communication.
 Under the leadership of Stephen John Roberts, a pioneer with over 30 years of experience in radionics and advanced aetheric systems, Warp Tronics designs, manufactures, and refurbishes hardware and software capable of interfacing with the quantum aether.</p>
 <h2>Services Offered by Warp Tronics</h2>
 <h3>1.
 Custom Hardware Design and Manufacturing</h3>
 <p>We specialize in designing and manufacturing innovative hardware solutions tailored to the unique needs of our clients, including:</p>